RobinVA-UIT/robinva-uit.github.io/_posts/picoCTF/Forensics/Operation_Oni/2026-02-17-OperationOni.md

 We do not use `-r` (recover) since this file was not deleted.

 We connect to the remote machine by using the file we just got.
-However, SSH connection requires the key to have specific attributes for private reason, so ưe need to modify the file permission of the key a little bit:
+However, SSH connection requires the key to have specific attributes for private reason, so we need to modify the file permission of the key a little bit:

 `chmod 600 id_ed25519`